berkough/tarotjs/README.md

 - Reversals.
   - I would like to implement a random element (probably in the *drawACardM* function, or as a separate function that occurs when drawing a card) that will reverse the card for those who want reversals.
 - Screenshots.
+- Deck Selection - R-W-S or CBD Marseille.
+  - 2024-11-08: You now can select a deck type before you do your reading.
+Shout out to Dr. Yoav Ben-Dov for his [CBD Tarot de Marseille](https://www.cbdtarot.com) card images.
 - Summary of Card Meanings.
 - Spread Template.
 - Manual Spreads.